 Garlic – I used fresh garlic but you can substitute it with some garlic powder.

-Skillet – I used a 12″ carbon steel skillet cause it’s oven-proof and lighter than regular cast iron.
+Skillet – I used a 12″ carbon steel skillet because it’s oven-proof and I like how it’s lighter than a regular cast iron skillet.
 If you don’t own any oven-proof skillets, try searing the chicken breasts over the stovetop and then transferring them to a baking sheet or baking dish to finish off cooking in the oven.
-I recommend a baking dish over a baking sheet because it’s easier to keep the sauce together to spoon onto the chicken later.
+I will recommend a baking dish over a baking sheet because it’s easier to keep the sauce together to spoon over the chicken later.

 MORE CHICKEN BREAST RECIPES TO TRY